SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 Page speed and Core Web Vitals influence where Google positions your website in search results.
 The exact weight of these factors within Google’s ranking algorithms is not publicly known.
 However, many SEO tests demonstrate that faster sites produce better on-site metrics.
 These improved metrics lead to better rankings and increased organic traffic.

 SEO A/B tests can measure the impact of page performance improvements.
-These tests show whether development time spent on making pages faster and reducing bounce rates delivers measurable results.
+These tests show whether development time spent improving speed and reducing bounce rates leads to higher organic traffic or conversions.

 Structured Data